Camilormz/final-reality-Camilormz/README.md

 **Installation and execution**
 ------------------------------
 In the current state, there are no executables.
-To install the source code and its tests, this project can be cloned from this repository and the tests can be run on JUnit 5.
+To install the source code and its tests, this project can be cloned from this repository, and the tests can be run on JUnit 5.